The Reality About Carbs in Wine

-Distilled spirits (vodka, rum, whiskey, etc.) have nothing left but the alcohol, so are zero carbs.
+Distilled spirits (vodka, rum, whiskey, etc.) have nothing left but the alcohol, thus are zero carbs.

 However, mixers are often sugary, so watch for this.
-Just two ounces (1/4 cup) of “sweet and sour mix,” often used for whiskey sours, daiquiris and margaritas, has 17 grams of carbohydrates.
+Just two ounces (1/4 cup) of “sweet and sour mix,” commonly used for whiskey sours, daiquiris, and margaritas, has 17 grams of carbohydrates.
 Liqueurs such as Amaretto or Creme de Menthe almost always have sugar added, and sometimes a lot.

 How can I drink wine in a healthy way?